qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/website/sponsorship.rst

 Your benefit sponsoring QGIS
 ----------------------------

-Sponsoring the Quantum GIS project provides the following benefits:
+Sponsoring the QGIS project provides the following benefits:

 * Ensures the sustainability and health of the QGIS project.
 * All sponsors will be listed on the project sponsor page, ordered by contribution